SmalRat/Film-map/README.md

 You can also change layout in the option menu:
 <img src="screenshots/Options.png" alt="option menu"/>
 ## Cache
 It is highly recommended to download cache (data/places_database.csv).
-Terrificly sppeds up the process.
+Terrificly speeds up the process.
 ## License
 [MIT](LICENSE.txt)